Justinian II: First reign

 Justinian II was the eldest son of Emperor Constantine IV and Anastasia.
-His father appointed him as his heir sometime after October 681, on the deposition of his uncles Heraclius and Tiberius.
+His father appointed him as his heir sometime after October 682, upon the deposition of his uncles Heraclius and Tiberius.
 In 685, at the age of sixteen, Justinian II succeeded his father as sole emperor.

-Due to Constantine IV's victories, the situation in the Eastern provinces of the Empire was stable when Justinian ascended the throne.
+As a result of Constantine IV's victories, the political situation in the Eastern provinces of the Empire was stable when Justinian ascended the throne.
 After a preliminary strike against the Arabs in Armenia, Justinian managed to augment the sum paid by the Umayyad Caliphs as an annual tribute, and to regain control of part of Cyprus.
 The incomes of the provinces of Armenia and Iberia were divided among the two empires.
-In 687, as part of his agreements with the Caliphate, Justinian removed from their native Lebanon 12,000 Christian Maronites, who continually resisted the Arabs.
+In 687, as part of his agreements with the Caliphate, Justinian removed from their native Lebanon 12,000 Christian Mardaites, who continually resisted the Arabs.
 Additional resettlement efforts, aimed at the Mardaites and inhabitants of Cyprus, allowed Justinian to reinforce naval forces depleted by earlier conflicts.
 In 688, Justinian signed a treaty with the Caliph Abd al-Malik ibn Marwan which rendered Cyprus neutral ground, with its tax revenue split.

-Justinian could now turn his attention to the Balkans, where much imperial territory had been lost to Slavic tribes.
+This enabled Justinian to turn his attention to the Balkans, where much imperial territory had been lost to Slavic tribes.
 In 687 Justinian transferred cavalry troops from Anatolia to Thrace.
 With a great military campaign in 688–689, Justinian defeated the Slavs of Macedonia and was finally able to enter Thessalonica, the second most important Byzantine city in Europe.

 The subdued Slavs were resettled in Anatolia, where they were to provide a military force of 30,000 men.
 Emboldened by the increase of his forces in Anatolia, Justinian now renewed the war against the Arabs, winning a battle in Armenia in 693.
 The Arabs met the challenge by bribing the new army to revolt.
 Most of the Slavic troops defected during the subsequent Battle of Sebastopolis, where Justinian was comprehensively defeated and compelled to flee to the Propontis.
-There, according to Theophanes, he took out his frustration by slaughtering as many of the Slavs in and around Opsikion as he could lay his hands on.
+There, according to Theophanes, he vented his frustration by slaughtering as many of the Slavs in and around Opsikion as he could lay his hands on.
 Meanwhile, a Patrician named Symbatius rebelled in Armenia and opened up the province to the Arabs, who proceeded to conquer it in 694–695.